LinnyTheDuck/Extreme-Last-Card/README.md

 If you have one card left in your hand - you must say "Last Chicken".
 Otherwise on your next turn you cannot play that card and *must* draw an additional card from the deck.
 If on or before your next turn you are able to play or get rid of this card, you win the game.

 **To win using multiple cards:**
-If you plan to place multiple cards on your final turn, you do not need to declare "Last Card".
+If you plan to place multiple cards on your final turn, you do not need to declare "Last Chicken".
 However these cards *MUST* adhere to the matching cards conditions for placing stacks.

 **You cannot win on the following cards:**
 - Ace/1
 - 2/5 - as this begins fight mode, see the paragraph below

 If you place your final card during fight mode OR you place an attack card to start fight mode, you are still in the game *UNTIL* fight mode ends.
 However, you win by default if fight mode ends and you still have no cards in your hand.
 If multiple people have empty hands at the end of fight mode, they enter the **THUNDERDOME**.
 In the **THUNDERDOME** participants duel to the death by drawing a random card from the deck, and compare to see who has the higher number - the higher number being the winner.
-If both/multiple players draw the highest card then they will have to rematch and draw another card until a winner is determined.
+If both/multiple players draw the highest card then they will have to rematch and draw another card each until a winner is determined.

 #### What are Matching Cards?